Bangladesh–India relations: COVID-19 pandemic cooperation

 Bangladesh started mass COVID-19 vaccinations with India's Serum Institute Covishield vaccines on 7 February 2021.
-Bangladesh procured 7 million doses and India had meant to gift a further 3.3 million doses.
 Due to a second wave of COVID-19 in India, the vaccine export was halted.
 It hampered the vaccination program in Bangladesh.

 In April 2021, Bangladesh sent medicines and medical equipment to India following the deteriorating COVID-19 situation in India.
-The relief package consisted of approximately 10,000 vials of Remdesivir, (produced in Bangladesh by Beximco) anti-viral injections, oral anti-viral, 30,000 PPE kits, and several thousand zinc, calcium, vitamin C and other necessary tablets.
+The relief package consisted of approximately 10,000 vials of Remdesivir, (produced in Bangladesh by Beximco) anti-viral injections, oral anti-viral, 30,000 PPE kits, and several thousand Zinc, Calcium, Vitamin C and other necessary tablets.
 In May 2021, the government of Bangladesh sent a second consignment of COVID-19 relief consisting of antibiotics, paracetamol, protective equipment and hand sanitiser.